Until U.S. Capitol riot, Amazon expressed scant concern about violent content on Parler, social network says

 Two days later, Amazon executives notified Parler that they would suspend Parler’s account because of a “steady increase” in violent content on the network, in violation of Amazon’s terms of service.

-In its filing Wednesday, Parler suggests Amazon’s about-face could have been due to concerns over how its relationship with Parler would be perceived publicly, and how much more difficult it might become to constrain the network were Trump to join.
+In its filing Wednesday, Parler suggests Amazon’s about-face could have been due to concerns over how its relationship with Parler would be perceived publicly.
 Hours before Amazon told Parler on Friday its account would be suspended, a group of Amazon tech workers had received significant media attention for calling on their employer to dump Parler.

 Parler said texts exchanged between an AWS representative and Parler CEO John Matze in the days immediately after the Capitol riot further bolstered its claim that AWS was not materially worried about violent content on Parler until it faced pressure from employees.
 In those texts, “AWS expressed no concerns with Parler’s content moderation,” Parler said in its filing.
 “But this same AWS representative repeatedly asked whether the President had joined or would join Parler now that he was blocked by Twitter and Facebook.”